shiftkey/IntroToRx/content/2-why.md

 You may find the using TPL, Dataflow or `async` keyword (.NET 4.5) proves to be a more natural way of composing asynchronous methods.
 While Rx can definitely help with these scenarios, if there are other more appropriate frameworks at your disposal you should consider them first.

-Rx can be used, but is less suited for, introducing and managing concurrency for the purposes of <i>scaling</i> or performing <i>parallel</i> computations.
+Rx can be used, but is less suited for, introducing and managing concurrency for the purposes of <i>scaling</i> or performing *parallel* computations.
 Other dedicated frameworks like TPL (Task Parallel Library) or C++ AMP are more appropriate for performing parallel compute intensive work.

-See more on TPL, Dataflow, <code>async</code> and C++ AMP at <a href="http://msdn.microsoft.com/en-us/concurrency"> Microsoft's Concurrency homepage</a>.
+See more on TPL, Dataflow, `async` and C++ AMP at [Microsoft's Concurrency homepage](http://msdn.microsoft.com/en-us/concurrency)

 <a name="Wont"></a>

 ### Won't use Rx

-Rx and specifically <em>IObservable&lt;T&gt;</em> is not a replacement for <em>IEnumerable&lt;T&gt;</em>.
+Rx and specifically **IObservable&lt;T&gt;** is not a replacement for **IEnumerable&lt;T&gt;**.
 I would not recommend trying to take something that is naturally pull based and force it to be push based.

-- Translating existing <em>IEnumerable&lt;T&gt;</em> values to <em>IObservable&lt;T&gt;</em> just so that the code base can be "more Rx"
+- Translating existing **IEnumerable&lt;T&gt;** values to **IObservable&lt;T&gt;** just so that the code base can be "more Rx"
 - Message queues.
 Queues like in MSMQ or a JMS implementation generally have transactionality and are by definition sequential.
-I feel <em>IEnumerable&lt;T&gt;</em> is a natural fit for here.
+I feel **IEnumerable&lt;T&gt;** is a natural fit for here.

 By choosing the best tool for the job your code should be easier to maintain, provide better performance and you will probably get better support.